Grenville Cross: Education and early career

-Career in public prosecutions
+Public prosecutions

-As DPP, Cross, with the support of Secretary for Justice Elsie Leung, initiated a programme of modernisation, transparency and internationalisation, to promote the One country, two systems formula in Hong Kong in the area of public prosecutions.
-He introduced three strategic reviews, designed to strengthen his Office.
-He created a new sub-division for appellate advocacy, with a mandate to enhance the standards of prosecution in the appeal courts.
-He expanded his Office to develop its capacity to prosecute all types of crime, appointed Prosecution Policy Co-ordinators to provide expert advice within their portfolios, and created the Computer Crime Team.

-Cross established the Standing Committee on Disclosure, to keep the disclosure arrangements of prosecutors under regular review.
-He developed close links with victim groups, most notably Against Child Abuse, many of which met directly with prosecutors.
-He arranged advanced training courses for prosecutors at all levels, and introduced training seminars for private counsel who prosecute on the DPP's fiat.
-Close ties were also forged with prosecutors in other jurisdictions, and he lectured widely in Mainland China and Macao.
+As Director of Public Prosecutions in Hong Kong, Cross, with support from Secretary for Justice Elsie Leung, worked to modernize and internationalize the public prosecution system.

 Prior to his appointment as DPP, Cross served, from 1991 to 1997, as the Deputy DPP of Hong Kong, specialising in appellate advocacy.
 In that capacity, he prosecuted the last criminal case from Hong Kong to be heard by the Judicial Committee of the Privy Council (R v Peter Maclennan), in June 1997, and the first criminal case to be heard by the Court of Final Appeal of Hong Kong (HKSAR v Mui Po Chu), in September 1997.
 He conducted twelve appeals before the Judicial Committee of the Privy Council between 1988 and 1997, and, after the transfer of sovereignty of Hong Kong, he prosecuted six appeals before the Hong Kong Court of Final Appeal (and its Appeal Committee), which replaced the Judicial Committee of the Privy Council as Hong Kong's ultimate appellate body on 1 July 1997.

-As a Senior Assistant Crown Prosecutor, Cross headed the Criminal Appeals Unit of the then Legal Department of Hong Kong, from 1986 to 1991.
-Prior to that, he was, from 1978 to 1986, a general prosecutor in the department, conducting criminal trials in the High Court, District Court and Magistrates Court.